percona/k8spsmdb-docs/docs/TLS.md

 To disable TLS protocol (e.g. for demonstration purposes) set the `spec.allowUnsafeConfigurations` key to `true` in the `deploy/cr.yaml` file and and make sure that there are no certificate secrets available.
+This is the only condition under which the cluster will work without TLS.

 !!! warning